 It’s a pretty bold accusation – that the folks in power are willfully trying to destroy our country.
-But when you consider the kind of shit that’s happened throughout history on both a domestic and global scale, it isn’t exactly implausible.
+But when you consider the kind of shit that’s happened throughout human history, it isn’t exactly implausible.
 Moreover, I can see how some concerned Americans would get that impression.

 Look at people like Betsy DeVos, Ben Carson, and Scott Pruitt – the Secretary of Education, Secretary of Housing and Urban Development, and Administrator of the Environmental Protection Agency respectively.

 Not one of them appears to be qualified to hold their position.
 It could even be argued that they’re the exact opposite of qualified – like appointing a pedophile as the Director of Children’s Safety or making someone who believes there’s nothing in your closet the President of whatever’s in your closet.

 And it’s so obvious how mismatched they are – not only in respect to their (lack of) relevant qualifications but also when comparing the intended functions of their departments to their personal opinions and political history – that you can’t help but think their misaligned appointments were intentional.

 Because no one in their right mind would think they’re great candidates unless the whole point is for them to be bad ones.
 Just like no one in their right mind would send a violent sex offender into a bedroom to sleep with a girl who doesn’t consent unless the whole point is for her to get raped.